Langham Hotel Boston

-Langham Hotel Boston is a luxury hotel in a historic building located at 250 Franklin Street in the financial district of Boston, Massachusetts.
-Constructed in 1922, with a 1953 addition, the architecturally significant structure was the first Federal Reserve Bank of Boston, and designated a Boston Landmark in 1978.
-In 2019 the hotel closed to undergo a complete renovation and re-opened its doors on June 30, 2021.
-The multimillion dollar renovation included all guestrooms, meeting space, two new restaurants, The Langham Club lounge, fitness center and indoor pool and all public areas.

-The Langham Hotel Boston is a member of The Leading Hotels of the World and managed by Langham Hotels International.
+The Langham, Boston is a luxury hotel in a historic building located at 250 Franklin Street in the financial district of Boston, Massachusetts.
+It is a member of The Leading Hotels of the World and managed by Langham Hotels International.

 History

-The Langham is a Renaissance Revival style building constructed in 1922 to house the Federal Reserve Bank of Boston.
-The building was designed by R. Clipston Sturgis based on the Palazzo della Cancelleria, in Rome, with its granite exterior, life-size equestrian statues, and painted dome ceiling.
+The Renaissance Revival building was constructed in 1922 as the Federal Reserve Bank of Boston.
+It was designed by R. Clipston Sturgis, based on the Palazzo della Cancelleria, in Rome, with its granite exterior, life-size equestrian statues, and painted dome ceiling.
+It was expanded in 1953 and designated a Boston Landmark in 1978.